adobe-type-tools/box-drawing/README.md

 	Why?
 Read on below:
 	↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓

-Most likely, the text above will not look real good.
-It is because most monospaced fonts (including the ones used in the Github CSS) do not include all of the Box Drawing Characters.
+Possibly, the text above will may look misaligned.
+It is because many monospaced fonts (including some of the ones used in the Github CSS) do not include all of the Box Drawing Characters.
 Head over to the [Project Page][] for live examples of the text above (using Source Code Pro as a webfont), plus some more.

 <!-- This is how the above text should look like if your browser is using a font with proper box drawing support (e.g. [Source Code Pro][scp]):
 ![boxes](img/boxes.png)